-The three albums that followed (Paul’s Boutique in ’89, Check Your Head in ’92, and Ill Communication in ‘94), were focused attempts to lose the one hit wonder moniker that trailed them when the masses found themselves hungover on the Beastie Boys’ frat boy rap.
+The albums that followed (Paul’s Boutique in ’89, and Check Your Head in ’92), were focused attempts to lose the one hit wonder moniker that trailed them when the masses found themselves hungover on the Beastie Boys’ frat boy rap.
 This pair of albums shows clear musical and lyrical evolution — the beats no longer the one-touch outpouring of a drum machine and the verses witty without the inclusion of bodily functions..
 This trio of albums is still certainly worth listening to; the Beastie Boys could have settled in this musical nest and grown comfortable.
 No one would have blinked.

-Though the remainder of the 22-track Hello Nasty LP does not contain such explicit references to a feminist dialogue, the overall tone of the album is a distinct departure from their earlier work.
+Ill Communcation’s follow up, the 22-track Hello Nasty LP does not contain such explicit references to a feminist dialogue, but the overall tone of the album is a distinct departure from their earlier work.
 The rhymes and references are more playful — the band is full of creativity and positivity.
 The track “Body Movin’” is a testament to the fact that you can make an instantly-classic dance-party anthem without a single mention of Xanax.
 “Flowin’ Prose,” is a re-evaluation of one’s perspective on life; a diatribe on Buddhist philosophy with shout-outs to Gandhi and Dr. King.
 “I Don’t Know,” and “Instant Death,” are almost Sufjan Stevens-like moments of meditation.
-In the 2004 Beastie Boys’s anthology The Sounds of Science, MCA described how he wrote “Song for the Man,” after observing how men harass women on the subway.
+In the 2004 Beastie Boys’s anthology The Sounds of Science, Ad-Rock described how he wrote “Song for the Man,” after observing how men harass women on the subway.
 The lyrics “Why you gotta be / Like you got the right / To look her up and down / What makes this world / So sick and evil?” speak for themselves.

 The complete picture of Hello Nasty is perhaps the most complex intersection of ideas the band ever created.
 It’s motifs and philosophies run as deep and purposeful as Radiohead’s OK Computer, which was released just a year prior.